 If you are happy with our proposals, you do not need to do anything.
-However, you should keep this guide and accompanying documents with your original policy documents.

-If you have any questions or concerns after reading this guide and the enclosed leaflet 'Your questions answered', please contact us; details of how to do this are given in section 8.
+If you have any questions or concerns after reading this guide, please contact us; details of how to do this are given in section 8.

 Alternatively, you may wish to speak to an authorised financial adviser, or if you have a pension policy, the Pensions Advisory Service.
 If you do not already have a financial adviser, and you require financial advice and would like help in finding one, then contact our helpline, or you can find details of the advisers in your area at www.unbiased.co.uk.
 Please note, financial advisers may charge you for providing advice.